JPMorgan Chase: Political contributions

-JPMorgan Chase's PAC and its employees contributed $2.6 million to federal campaigns in 2014 and financed its lobbying team with $4.7 million in the first three-quarters of 2014.
+JPMorgan Chase's political action committee (PAC), registered as the "JPMORGAN CHASE & CO.
+FEDERAL POLITICAL ACTION COMMITTEE", and its employees contributed $2.6 million to federal campaigns in 2014 and financed its lobbying team with $4.7 million in the first three-quarters of 2014.
 JPMorgan's giving has been focused on Republicans, with 62 percent of its donations going to GOP recipients in 2014.
 78 House Democrats received campaign cash from JPMorgan's PAC in the 2014 cycle at an average of $5,200 and a total of 38 of the Democrats who voted for the 2015 spending bill took money from JPMorgan's PAC in 2014.
 JPMorgan Chase's PAC made maximum donations to the Democratic Congressional Campaign Committee and the leadership PACs of Steny Hoyer and Jim Himes in 2014.

 Climate change

 JPMorgan has come under criticism for investing in new fossil fuels projects since the Paris climate change agreement.
 From 2016 to the first half of 2019 it provided $75 billion (£61 billion) to companies expanding in sectors such as fracking and Arctic oil and gas exploration.
 According to Rainforest Action Network its total fossil fuel financing was $64 billion in 2018, $69 billion in 2017 and $62 billion in 2016.
 From 2015, which is when the Paris Agreement was adopted, until 2021, JP Morgan Chase provided $317 billion in fossil fuel financing; 33% more than any other bank.
 On October 21, 2021, JP Morgan Chase joined the Net-Zero Banking Alliance, which supports "the global transition of the real economy to net-zero emissions."

 An internal study, 'Risky business: the climate and macroeconomy', by bank economists David Mackie and Jessica Murray was leaked in early2020.
 The report, dated 14 January 2020, states that under our current unsustainable trajectory of climate change "we cannot rule out catastrophic outcomes where human life as we know it is threatened".
 JPMorgan subsequently distanced itself from the content of the study.

 In May 2023, JPMorgan Chase announced that it would purchase $200 million in carbon credits representing 800,000 metric tons of carbon dioxide removal (CDR) from multiple companies (including Climeworks and Charm Industrial) after announcing the previous month that it would join the Frontier CDR initiative formed by Alphabet Inc., McKinsey & Company, Meta Platforms, Shopify, and Stripe, Inc. under a $925 million advance market commitment to the CDR industry the previous year.

 In November 2024, JPMorgan Chase said it was seeking opportunities to finance the early shutdown of coal-fired power plants.
 According to Bloomberg, "there's a growing effort to provide the funding needed to help wean energy systems off the fossil fuel.
 Closing coal plants early, however, is both complex and costly, particularly in emerging economies."